2006 Indy Grand Prix of Sonoma: Background

 Infineon Raceway (pictured in 2009), where the race was held.

-The Indy Grand Prix of Sonoma was the 13th of 14 scheduled open-wheel races for the 2006 IndyCar Series and the second edition of the event dating back to 2005.
+The Indy Grand Prix of Sonoma was the 13th of 14 scheduled open-wheel races for the 2006 IRL IndyCar Series and the second edition of the event dating back to 2005.
 It was held on August 27, 2006, in Sonoma, California, United States, at Infineon Raceway, a twelve-turn 2.26 mi permanent road course circuit, and contested over 80 laps and 180.8 mi.
 Before the race, Marlboro Team Penske driver Sam Hornish Jr. was leading the Drivers' Championship with 418 points, seven more than teammate Hélio Castroneves in second.
-Target Chip Ganassi Racing drivers Dan Wheldon and Scott Dixon occupied the next two positions with 394 and 385 points, respectively, and Vítor Meira, driving for Panther Racing, was fifth with 348 points.
+Chip Ganassi Racing (CGR) drivers Dan Wheldon and Scott Dixon occupied the next two positions with 394 and 385 points, respectively, and Vítor Meira, driving for Panther Racing, was fifth with 348 points.
 Tony Kanaan was the race's defending champion.

 After a last-place finish in the race at Michigan dropped Hornish Jr. to second in the championship, he managed to reclaim the championship lead by winning the preceding race at Kentucky.
 Hornish Jr. and Castroneves agreed that Infineon Raceway was "challenging" for drivers because of its multiple elevation changes and aimed to finish well in order to stay in contention for the final race of the season at Chicagoland Speedway.
 Wheldon and Dixon saw the upcoming race at Infineon as an opportunity to narrow Hornish Jr.'s points advantage over them, with Wheldon predicting that strategies to maintain fuel would lead to an unexpected winner.
 Meira acknowledged that the race weekend was "make-or-break" for him and his team, but assured he would have a good result.

-For the first time since the Watkins Glen Indy Grand Prix in June, three teams (Target Chip Ganassi Racing, Rahal Letterman Racing, and Delphi Fernández Racing) switched from their usual Dallara-built chassis to the Panoz-built chassis.
+For the first time since the Watkins Glen Indy Grand Prix in June, three teams (CGR, Rahal Letterman Racing, and Fernández Racing) switched from their usual Dallara-built chassis to the Panoz-built chassis.
 Buddy Rice, Danica Patrick, and Jeff Simmons all stated that the Rahal Letterman Racing team had familiarized themselves with their racing setup on road courses.